nathanlentz/nathanlentz/README.md

-Currently interested in all things javascript (react / angular) and .NET.
+Currently interested in all things typescript (react/nextjs) and .NET.

-I work as a Lead Web Application Developer at a place called [Vervint](https://vervint.com) during the day and raise my two girls or play videogames by night.
+I work as a Lead Software Engineer at a place called [Vervint](https://vervint.com) during the day and raise my two girls or play videogames by night.